Mangrove forest ecosystems fact sheet | Field of Mars EEC

 Mangrove forests also protect estuary shorelines.
 Their roots help hold mud and sediment in place, reduce erosion, filter runoff, trap nutrients and buffer shorelines from waves and stormwater flows.
 Mangroves also store carbon in their wood, roots and muddy sediments.

-What threats do mangrove forests face?
+What threats do mangrove forest ecosystems face?

 Mangrove forests can be affected by coastal development, land reclamation, changes to tidal flow, stormwater runoff, poor water quality, rubbish, chemical pollution, sedimentation and physical disturbance.
 Walking through soft mangrove mud can damage seedlings, roots, crab burrows and other small habitats.